killertofus/awesome/readme.md

 a minimal version of arch

-read awml script
+read install script

 please remove the other de/wm if using one that's not kde

-remove any packages you don't want in awmlpkgs.txt/ywmlpkgs.txt and then ./dwml.sh
+remove any packages you don't want in packages.txt/aurpackages.txt and then ./install.sh

 reboot